India beat Nepal 4-1 in SAFF U-15 women championship opener

-India defeated Nepal 4-1 to start its campaign on a positive note at the SAFF U-15 Women's Championship at the Chalimithang Stadium here on Wednesday.
+India defeated Nepal 4-1 to make a positive start to its campaign at the SAFF U-15 Women's Championship at the Chalimithang Stadium here on Wednesday.
 Striker Lynda Kom Serto (38th, 56th minutes) scored a brace, while winger Sumati Kumari (7th) scored one and assisted another.

 Priyanka Sujeesh (66th) scored the remaining goal for India, while Man Maya Damai (62nd) netted the consolation goal for Nepal.
 India got off the blocks early on when Sumati Kumari slotted the ball past the near post after a receiving through pass behind the Nepal defence.